Flue Gas Treatment Systems

 • Gas enters from the top of the unit and moves in the same direction with water

-• Main reduction is achieved in the throat section of the unit
+• Main removal occurs in the throat section of the unit

-• For efficient removal gas is passing through the stack with very high speed.
+• For efficient removal, the gas passes through the stack at very high speed.

-• There is a high pressure drop in this unit.
-The main reason is high speed difference through the venturi
+• There is a high pressure drop in this unit The main reason is the high velocity difference through the venturi

-• Even small particles can be removed by venturi scrubber
+• Even very small particles can be removed by the venturi scrubber

-• In addition to the particle reduction, temperature decrease is achieved in the venturi scrubber
+• In addition to particle reduction, a temperature decrease is achieved in the venturi scrubber.

-• It has very high removal rates when it is compared with the other treatment methods
+• It has very high removal rates compared with other treatment methods.

 • Made of SS316 or FRP